1. What is this Privacy Notice about?

 In this Privacy Notice, we describe what we do with your data when you use www.mch-group.com, our other websites or apps (collectively «website»), obtain services or products from us, interact with us in relation with a contract (such as admission ticket purchase, exhibition contract, supplier contract, etc.), visit our shows, communicate with us or otherwise deal with us.
 When appropriate we will provide a just-in-time notice to cover any additional processing activities not mentioned in this Privacy Notice.
 In addition, we may inform you about the processing of your data separately, for example in consent forms, terms and conditions, additional privacy notices, forms and other notices.

-If you disclose data to us or share data with us about other individuals such as family members, co-workers, etc., we assume you are authorized to do so and that the relevant data is accurate.
+If you disclose data to us or share data with us about other individuals such as family members, co-workers, customers, etc., we assume you are authorized to do so and that the relevant data is accurate.
 When you share data about others with us, you confirm that.
 Please make sure that these individuals have been informed about this Privacy Notice.

 2. Who is the controller for processing your data?